andrewbrdk/AB-Testing-Implementation/README.md

 #### 7. Admin Page

-An experiments admin page is added to display experiment configurations.
+An experiments configuration page is added, with admin functions described later.
-Admin functions are added in the next sections.
-In production, it is common to use a dedicated service to manage experiments.
+In production, experiments are typically managed by a dedicated service.

 ```bash
 python 7_admin.py